Harold Franklyn: France and Belgium

-When the Second World War broke out in September 1939, the division was not fully formed and arrived piecemeal in France as independent formations where it became part of the British Expeditionary Force (BEF).
+When the Second World War broke out in September 1939, the division was not fully formed and arrived piecemeal in France over the next few weeks and months as independent formations where it became part of the British Expeditionary Force (BEF).
 The divisional HQ only arrived in France in mid-December.

-The division, composed of the 13th, the 15th and the 17th Infantry Brigades as well supporting units.
+The division, composed of the 13th, the 15th and the 17th Infantry Brigades as well as supporting units.
 Although the 15th Brigade saw contact with the enemy on the Saar front in January and February, the division, as a whole, saw little action, and time was spent digging defensive positions in expectation of a repeat of the trench warfare of the First World War.
-In April, the 15th Brigade was detached from the division for participation in the disastrous Norwegian Campaign, leaving Franklyn's 5th Division with just two brigades.
+In April, the 15th Brigade was detached from the division for participation in the disastrous Norwegian campaign, leaving Franklyn's 5th Division with just two infantry brigades.

-The War Office had intended for the 5th Division to return to the United Kingdom as a reserve.
+The War Office in London had intended for the 5th Division to return to the United Kingdom as a reserve.
 By 9 May, many units had already reached the Channel Ports, but the order was cancelled.
 The German Army launched its assault in the West the day after, and the division joined III Corps was assigned just days later to I Corps, which was manning a defensive line on the River Senne.
 After withdrawing, the division was held in reserve until moving to Arras, which was then under attack from several German panzer divisions.
 The Germans had broken through the French armies on the BEF's right flank, and were sweeping their way west and northwards, aiming for the Channel coast.
 Senior Allied commanders believed a counterattack necessary, to be made southwards from Arras, and Franklyn was assigned to command "Frankforce".
 "Frankforce" was composed of Franklyn's 5th Division, along with the 50th (Northumbrian) Infantry Division and the 1st Army Tank Brigade.
 On 21 May, the attack went in and was initially very successful, greatly surprising the Germans.
 However, French support did not materialise on time and Franklyn was forced on the defensive and ordered to hold the high ground on Vimy Ridge.
 "Frankforce" came under heavy attack and ordered to withdraw on the night of 23 May.